 - 3D view (note that this is not available in Firefox 40)

 - Grab a color from the page

-- Take a full-page screenshot: this is new in Firefox 32.
-It takes a screenshot of the complete web page and saves it in your Downloads directory
+- Take a screenshot of the entire page: take a screenshot of the complete web page and saves it in your Downloads directory

 Finally there's a row of buttons to:

 - toggle the window between attached to the bottom of the browser window, and attached to the side of the browser window

 - toggle the window between standalone and attached to the browser window

 The content of the main pane in the window is entirely controlled by, and specific to, the hosted tool currently selected.